iitis/maqumba23/Registration.md

   <li>Payment</li>

-  You need to transfer your registration fees <strong>only by bank transfer</strong> to the account below.
+  You need to transfer your registration fee <strong>only by a bank transfer</strong> to the account below.
 Please make sure that the bank transfer is free of charge for the beneficiary.
     <ul>
       <li><strong>Bank Name</strong>: Bank Al Maghrib</li>
       <li><strong>Bank account number/IBAN</strong>: 310 810 1000024 7020339 01 48</li>